nicocardiel/megaradrp-cookbook/cookbook/crmasks.rst

-Once we are satisfied with the comparison of the diagnostic diagrams corresponding to the simulated and actual data, the program proceeds with the computed exclusion boundary.
+Once we are satisfied with the comparison of the diagnostic diagrams corresponding to the simulated and actual data, the program proceeds with the computed detection boundary.

 The diagnostic diagram is shown again, but in this case not as a 2D histogram, but as a scatter plot, where the red crosses indicate the pixels that are suspected of having been affected by a cosmic ray in more than one exposure, with the total number of affected pixels displayed in the legend.
+This plot is saved in the *work/* subdirectory with the name ``diagnostic_mediancr.png``.

 .. image:: _static/crmasks/diagnostic_mediancr.png
    :width: 100%